Pradyuman7/LookAtMe/README.md

 </p>

 <p align="center">
-  VideoView that plays video only when :eyes: are open and :boy: is detected with various features
+  VideoView that plays video only when :eyes: are open and :boy: is detected with various other features
 </p>

 ## GIF